Cloud-SPAN/nerc-metagenomics05-binning/_episodes/02-binning_quality.md

 teaching: 50
 exercises: 10
 questions:
-- "How can be assess the quality of the metagenome bins?"
+- "How can we assess the quality of the metagenome bins?"
 objectives:
-- "Check the quality of the Metagenome-Assembled genomes."
+- "Check the quality of the Metagenome-Assembled Genomes (MAGs)."
 - "Understanding MIMAG quality standards."
 keypoints:
 - "CheckM can be used to evaluate the quality of each Metagenomics-Assembled Genome."